itmat/CAMPAREE/doc/running_camparee.rst

     - Compute instance type: r4.2xlarge
     - Automate VPC creation? y
     - Network Configuration: Master in a public subnet and compute fleet in a private subnet
-    - Automate Subnet creation? y

-5. Edit ParalleleCluster config to add a custom startup script and request additional memory.
+5. Edit ParallelCluster config to add a custom startup script and request additional memory.

     Start by opening the ParallelCluster config file (generally located at ``~/.parallelcluster/config``) with a text editor.